U.S. slams Turkey's renewed seismic survey push in eastern Mediterranean | Law-Order

 U.S. slams Turkey's renewed seismic survey push in eastern Mediterranean

+Turkish foreign ministry spokesman Hami Aksoy said it was Greece, not Turkey, that was escalating tensions in the Aegean and the Mediterranean Sea.
 On Monday, Turkish ship Oruc Reis set sail to carry out seismic surveys in the eastern Mediterranean, prompting Greece to issue a furious new demand for European Union sanctions on Ankara in a row over offshore exploration rights.

-France also expressed its concern after Oruc Reis began its voyage.
-Greece's foreign ministry described the move as a "major escalation" and a "direct threat to peace in the region".
-Turkey, meanwhile, accused Athens of fuelling tensions.
+Both Germany and France expressed their concern after Oruc Reis began its voyage.
+Greece's foreign ministry described the move as a "major escalation" and a "direct threat to peace in the region."
+The Oruc Reis intends to carry out work south of the Greek island of Kastellorizo, which is close to Turkey's coast.

 - READ MORE ON: